nikosprev/alg_problems_1/README.md

 IVFFlat employs the following steps:

 Calculate the distance between the query vector and each centroid in the index.

 Select the centroid with the smallest distance as the closest centroid to the query

 Retrieve the vectors associated with the region corresponding to the closest centroid from the inverted index.

 Compute the distances between the query vector and each of the vectors in the retrieved set.

 Select the K vectors with the smallest distances as the approximate nearest neighbors to the query.

+## IVFPQ
+IVFPQ combines inverted indexing (as in IVFFlat) with Product Quantization (PQ) to achieve efficient approximate nearest neighbor search.

+Steps:

+ Coarse Quantization:
+    Partition the dataset into regions (cells) using a coarse quantizer (e.g., k-means centroids).
+    Each vector is assigned to its nearest coarse centroid.

+ Residual Computation:
+    For each vector, compute the residual between the original vector and its assigned coarse centroid:

+                                        𝑟=𝑥−𝑐

+    where c is the centroid.

+  Product Quantization:
+        Split the residual vector into m sub-vectors and quantize each sub-vector separately using its own codebook.
+        Each residual is then represented by a compact PQ code.

+  Index Construction:
+      Store, for each region (centroid), the PQ codes of all vectors assigned to it in an inverted list.

+  Query Search:

+    Compute the distance from the query vector to each coarse centroid.

+    Select the top nprobe closest centroids (regions) to search.

+    For vectors in these selected regions, reconstruct or approximate distances using their PQ codes.

+    Retrieve the K vectors with the smallest approximate distances as the nearest neighbors.